-HTTP Method Description Related dsconfig Example Lists the properties of an object when used with a path representing an object, such as /config/global-configuration or /config/ 19
+HTTP Method Description Related dsconfig Example GET Lists the properties of an object when used with a path representing an object, such as /config/global-configuration or /config/ get-backend-prop,list-backends, get-global-configuration-prop

 HTTP Method Description Related dsconfig Example backends/userRoot.
 Can also list objects when used with a path representing a parent relation, such as /config/backends.
 POST Creates a new instance of an object when used with a relation parent path, such as /config/backends. create-backend PUT Replaces the existing properties of an object.
 A PUT operation is similar to a PATCH operation, except that the PATCH identifies the difference between an existing target object and a supplied source object.
 Only those properties in the source object are modified in the target object.
-The target object is specified using a path, such as / config/backends/userRoot. set-backend-prop, set-global- configuration-prop PATCH Updates the properties of an existing object when used with a path representing an object, such as /config/backends/userRoot. set-backend-prop, set-global- configuration-prop DELETE Deletes an existing object when used with a path representing an object, such as /config/backends/userRoot. delete-backend
+The target object is specified using a path, such as / config/backends/userRoot. set-backend-prop,set-global- configuration-prop PATCH Updates the properties of an existing object when used with a path representing an object, such as /config/backends/userRoot. set-backend-prop, set-global- configuration-prop DELETE Deletes an existing object when used with a path representing an object, such as /config/ backends/userRoot. delete-backend